 Coming back to her Grammy performance recently, I listened to both albums, and while it’s undeniable that Grey can write a hook or two (she helped pen the song “Love the Way You Lie” if you need proof), there’s the inevitable letdown.
 Her voice doesn’t nearly have the same sting of that Grammy performance, perhaps because the songs she penned aren’t built for it.
 This isn’t to say they’re not good, they’re just kind of bland.

-Immediately on listening to this album, it is evident that this was definitely a tamer set of songs, more chill and safe.
+Immediately on listening to Like Blood Like Honey, it is evident that this was definitely a tamer set of songs, more chill and safe.
 The album is in the vein of Sarah McLachlan, not a bad thing in itself but definitely not what I was expecting.

 My first time through the album, I found myself bored and slightly annoyed.
 These songs didn’t sound bad, they were just kind of blah.
 The album is littered with piano ballads and simple guitar sung folkish alt-rock songs.
 FYI, I de-favorited this album after listening to it on Tidal.

-Funny thing happened though.
-While listening to Beck’s One Foot on a Grave one of Brook’s tracks popped back up on the endless loop of songs that play on my recently played list.
-And sure as shit, every day her music kept reappearing in my eardrums, reminding of how sweet and angelic her voice was, as if my own hurtful thoughts towards this little gem of an album were misguided in their interpretation.
+A funny thing happened though.
+While listening to Beck’s One Foot on a Grav, one of Brook’s tracks popped back up on the endless loop of songs that play on my recently played list.
+And sure as shit, every day her music kept reappearing in my eardrums, reminding of how sweet and angelic her voice was as if my own hurtful thoughts towards this little gem of an album were misguided in their interpretation.

 I give it 3 stars, for reminding me soft rock still exists, even if it is of the bland variety.